bpack/modulo/README.md

 Postgres database and both versions of the application.
 The gradle version uses port 8080 and the maven version uses 8081.

+`make docker.jlink` - Depends on `build`.
+Attepts to create a docker image using a docker multi-stage build that leverages jlink.
+This doesn't currently work due to the presence of multiple automatic modules in the dependency graph.

 ### API
 - `GET modulo/api/user` - returns all users.